Mike-Morin/ADAS/errors.md

 Meaning: Watchdog timed out meaning something was taking too long to execute OR ADAS reached its absolute limit

 # Information Codes

+Information codes are indicated by a 400ms beep that is followed by a number of beeps indicating the code.
+The code's meanings are below

 ### Code: 1